 On the technical level the film is a formalist experiment involving ultra high-speed photography.
 A volleyball game shot at a speed of 1/40th of what is perceived as real-time becomes a boon for viewing the details of fast and emotionally charged human processes.
-Revealing what Walter Benjamin called the "optical unconscious", the film provides a study of facial expressions, hand gestures, and poses, which, notwithstanding the documentary nature of the material, are reminiscent of Renaissance painting.
+Revealing what Walter Benjamin called the "optical unconscious", the film provides a study of facial expressions, hand gestures, and poses reminiscent of classical painterly iconography.

 The Shining Will Come Crashing Down

 High-speed camera operator

 Second Assistant Director

 Production supported by Gazprombank and "Art Finance" LLC, Moscow